Studies of the Vascular Properties of Bypass Grafts

 Patients may be contacted in the future for possible participation in future ethically approved studies.

 Prof Charalambos Antoniades (CI), Prof Keith M Channon, Prof Paul Leeson, Prof David Taggart, n, Dr Colin Cunnington, Dr Rajesh Kharbanda, Mr Jonathan Diesch, Miss Laura Herdman

-Research Funding: The study was funded by Oxford Health Services Research Committee (2004-2007) and received additional support from the British Heart Foundation, the Hellenic Cardiological Society, the European Society of Cardiology and the European Commission FP6 and FP7 programmes.
+Research Funding: The study was funded by Oxford Health Services Research Committee (2004-2007) and received additional support from the British Heart Foundation, the Hellenic Cardiological Society and the European Society of Cardiology.

 Study Approval: Ethical Approval was provided following review by the Division of Cardiovascular Medicine and the South Central Oxford Research Ethics Committee (Reference 04/Q1605/95).
 Document version 1.1 Oct 2016.

 Announcement 09/1/2018: Following a recent study amendment, we would like to post a link to the latest study newsletter that includes information about the study, the study outcomes and an update to the data processing activities.
 All participants will receive a copy of this newsletter in the post in due course.
 If you have any further questions or queries please do not hesitate to contact us via the ‘Contact Us/Comments’ box or using the contact information in the newsletter.
 Newsletter link: Newsletter Bypass Vascular Grafts 22.08.2017.